 Candidates requiring special arrangements for the examinations for reasons of illness or disability must make prior application through their respective Colleges to the Proctors.
-The Proctors' rules concerning arrangements in cases of illness and disability are detailed in the Examination Regulations and in the University Student Handbook: Essential Information for Students available on-line: http://www.proctors.ox.ac.uk/handbook.
+If you have, or suspect you have, a disability that may affect your ability to undertake assessment as prescribed, please consult the Disability Advisory Service, or your college office as early as possible to discuss your needs.

+Requests for exam adjustments for disability-related reasons must be submitted via your college (or department for non-matriculated students) by Friday of Week 4 of Hilary Term.

 Subject to the provisions given in these notes, a candidate who fails to appear at the time and place appointed for any part of his or her examination shall be deemed to have withdrawn from the examination.
+See Section 7.3 of the University Student Handbook.